inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-2.md

 Task i13o8djcoq70bsdut1x73zi69 successfully queued and waiting to be picked-up for execution...
 ```
-The simulation should take around **2 minutes** to complete and the resulting
-data will be stored inside a directory within `inductiva-output/{task-id}`.
-This
-includes `stderr.txt`, `stdout.txt` and `log/SPH_log.txt` log files detailing the
-simulation process and any encountered errors, along with `vtk` files stored in
-the `vtk` directory that contain particle data at each simulation timestep:
+The simulation should take around **2 minutes** to complete and the resulting data will be stored inside a directory within `inductiva-output/{task-id}`.
+This output data includes some log file, notably `stderr.txt`, `stdout.txt` and `log/SPH_log.txt` detailing the simulation process and any errors that may have occurred.
+More importantly, the output directory will contain a `vtk` subdirectory where several `vtk` files store data about the fluid particles at each simulation timestep:

 ```
 $ tree inductiva-output/i13o8djcoq70bsdut1x73zi69